Moving from house to apartment

 2. Reduce the number of items you’re moving

-Remember this: when moving from a large house to an apartment, less always means more.
-Why?
-Paring down your possessions before you move out will help you save money from transportation costs and save space by not having so many things to unpack and arrange after the move.
+Paring down your possessions before you move out will help you save money on transportation costs and save space by not having so many things to unpack and arrange after the move.

 So, what should you do to move fewer things to the new apartment?